oscdoctest/Qi-Docs/docs/indexes.rst

 | 02:00      | 14:00          | 6                 |
 +------------+----------------+-------------------+

-If the Order paremeter was swapped, and Recorded set to zero, the results would sort as follows:
+If the Order parameters were swapped, Recorded set to zero, and Time set to one, the results would sort as follows:

 +------------+----------------+-------------------+
 | **Time**   | **Recorded**   | **Measurement**   |